nathanl/jquery.persistentForm/README.markdown

 - To prevent users from losing work while typing a large amount of text in a text area, count keyup events and fire a change event on that textarea after some number of keystrokes (15?).
 - Add test for "fields to always submit" option, such as Rails CSRF token
+- Check into possible race conditions and prevent them.
+  - A new POST should not begin until the previous one has finished or been deliberately abandoned and cleaned up after.
+  - Taking care of that should prevent two POSTS from fighting over the timer, but just make sure